1 Of Me Amazon FBA Success Stories: How I Sold $40,639 Worth of Physical Products in 30 Days

 I can do 2 things to grow this business even more:

-- Manufacture and sell new products
+- Manufacture and start selling new products

 That day is coming soon…(see below).

-So, I would have to nearly quadruple my sales to run out of stock during the holiday season.
-I don’t think that will happen; however, double is probably not out of the question ($40k x 2 = ????).
+So, I would have to nearly quadruple my Amazon sales to run out of stock during the holiday season.
+I don't think that will happen; however, double is probably not out of the question ($40k x 2 = ????).

 November and December should be really good months. 🙂

-I’ve received samples of 4 or 5 products over the past couple of weeks from China.
-I’m ready to expand my line of products even further.
+I've received samples of 4 or 5 products over the past couple of weeks from China.
+I'm ready to expand my line of products even further.
 I mean, why not?
+How many products you'll want to carry is up to you though.

-So far, I have 5 products and every single one of them is now selling well and turning a profit.
+So far, I have 5 private label products and every single one of them is now selling well and turning a profit.
 Initially, I thought I had a couple of dud products…but I was able to turn them around.

 The 2 new products I'm adding both have the potential to be my top selling products.
 Or, they could also totally flop.